Bien21-00590/MeXE402_Midterm_ARNANTE_TOLENTINO/README.md

 ### Objectives

-  The objective of implementingg Linear Regression model in this dataset is to:
+  The objective of implementing Linear Regression model in this dataset is to:

 1. Predict the closed value of Menlo Therapeutics Stock
 2. Create and train the dataset  in Linear Regression Model